 Brisbane City Council Asbestos Disposal – Asbestos | Brisbane City Council

 Queensland Health Asbestos Information – Asbestos | Queensland Health

 Alternatively, you can call Qld Health on 13 74 68 or

 HOW DO I DISPOSE OF HAZARDOUS WASTE?

-Items such as tyres, paint, batteries, oil, chemicals, and gas bottles can be taken to your local council waste service on selected days throughout the year.
-Call your local council to confirm dates and tipping stations available.
-Also, no food items or organic materials can be put into your skip bin.
+Items such as tyres, paint, batteries, oil, chemicals and gas bottles can be taken to your local council tips.
+Contact your local council to confirm disposal details and available tipping stations.
+Also no food items or organic materials can be put into your skip bin.

 For more information on disposing of Hazardous Waste, contact:

 Brisbane City Council – Household hazardous waste | Brisbane City Council